andycroll/andycroll.com/_posts/2021/2021-04-26-order-by-created-and-updated-with-a-concern.md

   credit: "Micheile Henderson"
 ---

-Rails provides `scopes` as a way to encapsulate your regularly used queries.
+Rails provides `scope`s as a way to encapsulate your regularly used queries.
 I've suggested before that it's a good idea to [keep calls to the query API within models](/ruby/only-use-named-scopes-ouside-models/).

-Rails also includes [Active Support's concerns](https://api.rubyonrails.org/classes/ActiveSupport/Concern.html) as a way to group functionality that's used in multiple places.
+Rails also includes [Active Support's Concerns](https://api.rubyonrails.org/classes/ActiveSupport/Concern.html) as a way to group functionality that's used in multiple places.
 It's a wrapper around a standard Ruby `module`.

-We're often sorting models in our applications by the time they are created or updated, using the [built-in timestamps](https://api.rubyonrails.org/classes/ActiveRecord/Timestamp.html).
+Something we often want to do in multiple places in our applications is sorting models by the time they are created or updated, using the [built-in timestamps](https://api.rubyonrails.org/classes/ActiveRecord/Timestamp.html).

-Let's see how to combine these techniques to provide a useful mini library in our application.
+Let's combine these two techniques to provide a useful mini library in our application to provide this functionality.

 ## Rather than...